Lorenzo Snow: Activities in Idaho

 As the church expanded into the surrounding states, members of the Quorum of the Twelve would be sent to other states of assignment.

 In 1888, Snow went to Rexburg, Idaho, where he told the leaders of the stake that Karl G. Maeser had been appointed Commissioner of Church Education and recommended that they form a stake academy.
 The local leaders followed Snow's instructions and the institution they formed eventually evolved into Brigham Young University–Idaho, formerly known as Ricks College.

 Later Church leadership

 Snow became president of the Quorum of the Twelve in 1889.
 In 1893, he became the first president of the Salt Lake Temple, a position he held until his death.
 There is a tradition that shortly after Snow's death some of his relatives burned a trunk full of documents including some of his journals and other records, which means historians have less direct insight on Snow and his thoughts than some would like.

 As president of the Quorum of the Twelve, Snow managed to bring a group of men who were often at odds over politics, especially at a time when the church had decided to proactively embrace a two party system, and through his peace making skills make them into a unified quorum.

+After Wilford Woodruff issued his Manifesto of September, 1890 announcing that the church would not sanction additional plural marriages, it was Snow who offered the motion at the October 6th General Conference that the members of the church accept the Manifesto as authoritative and binding.